Selected stories

 System integration

 I also developed other routing engine alternatives that follow a pure functional programming approach.
-A first attempt was scalaz-camel which is now superseded by the Streamz project which I’m still actively developing today.
+A first attempt was scalaz-camel which is now superseded by the Streamz project which I actively developed with other contributors over many years.
 It allows application developers to integrate Apache Camel components into FS2 applications with a high-level integration DSL.
-It also implements that DSL on top of Akka Streams.
+It also supports that DSL on top of Akka Streams.
 Streamz is meanwhile the official replacement for akka-camel and part of the Alpakka ecosystem.